Skip to main content

 What truck or trailer size do I need?

 Minimum: a half-ton pickup with a standard 6-foot bed, or a trailer rated 1/2 ton or higher.
 A full-size pickup (F-150, Silverado 1500, Ram 1500) is ideal.
 Box trucks and larger trailers let you take bigger jobs and bid higher.
 Vans and SUVs are fine for small loads if they can be cleaned out between jobs.
-If you're not sure whether your rig qualifies, apply and tell us what you have — we'll tell you what jobs you can take.
+If you're not sure whether your rig qualifies, apply and tell us what you have.
+We'll tell you what jobs you can take.

 Do I need a commercial driver's license (CDL)?